 - Strong communications skills (both oral and written).

-- General computer proficiency and a good working knowledge of Microsoft Office applications
+- General computer proficiency and a good working knowledge of Microsoft Office applications, or willingness to learn

 Wage: $20 per hour – dependent on funding